dataiku/dss-plugin-image-annotations-to-dataset/README.md

 Warning: note that in official Pascal-VOC format "The top-left pixel in the image has coordinates (1,1)".
 Thus the recipe will remove this 1-pixel offset to return 0-based coordinates that are DSS compliant.

+Plugin documentation on how to use & how to install the plugin can be found [here](<https://www.dataiku.com/product/plugins/image-annotations-to-dataset>)